orlof/dcpu-admiral/README.md

 <h5 id="3.7">Graphics</h4>

-Admiral has 64x48 pixel monochrome graphics mode and comprehensive graphics plotting commands.
+Admiral has 64x48 pixel monochrome graphics mode and a comprehensive set of graphics plotting commands.
 These commands enable you to set and get individual pixel states, and draw lines and circles without ever having to access memory locations.

 To put LEM into high-resolution graphics mode, use command